-The entire story of Peter Rabbit can be read here at Project Gutenberg, but bear in mind that Beatrix Potter was very fussy about the size of her book and everything about the printing process, and it’s therefore meant to be read as a bound copy, in its original small size rather than as part of an anthologised collection, or online.
+The entire story of Peter Rabbit by Beatrix Potter (1901)is free to read at Project Gutenberg.
+But bear in mind that Beatrix Potter was fussy about the size of her book and everything about the printing process.
+This story is therefore meant to be read as a bound copy, in its original small size, rather than as part of an anthologised collection, or online.

 PROBLEMS WITH PETER RABBIT

 As Marjery Hourihan points out in Deconstructing the Hero, Peter Rabbit is basically an Odyssean story.
 A male hero goes out, has an adventure, faces death and then arrives home, changed.
 Beatrix Potter was following a long tradition of storytelling when she wrote this one.

-It’s worth looking closely, too, at the gender attitudes reflected in this tale — attitudes you might expect to have evolved since this story was written, but which haven’t really, in popular children’s literature.
+It’s worth looking closely, too, at the gender attitudes reflected in this tale.
+This old story evinces attitudes you might expect to have evolved since this story was written, but which haven’t really, in popular children’s literature.
 Although Peter Rabbit’s sisters are all wearing pink shawls, it’s coincidental that it was only several decades later that the colour pink started to be associated with femininity, and blue with masculinity.
-(Perhaps this partly explains the enduring popularity of Peter Rabbit merch given as modern baby gifts.)
+(Perhaps this partly explains the enduring popularity of Peter Rabbit merchandise given as modern baby gifts.)
 For links on the Pinkification of Everything, see here.